jhintz24/alvin/README.md

 1. A voice interpretter (voice-to-text)
 2. A command interpretter (text-to-command)
 3. A UI abstract (to hold the app structure dictated by the commands)
 4. An output writer (to write the app from the UI abstract).
-Alvin can write out an app from the UI abstract in any language for which it has an output write (i.e. Tkinter, PyQt, etc.)
+Alvin can write out an app from the UI abstract in any language for which it has an output writer (i.e. Tkinter, PyQt, etc.)

 I've chosen to write Alvin in Python because of Python's flexibility and NLP libraries.
 I also know it the best :)